Code-Institute-Submissions/Chilli-Growers/README.md

 ### User Stories

 - As a user, I want to be able to move around the site easily on mobile and desktop.
-- As a user, I want to have easy access to be able to access and navigate a guide.
+- As a user, I want to have easy access to a guide that is simple to interact with.
 - As a user, I want to be able to sign up for future updates.
 - As a user, I want to see a variety of chillies I can choose.